latest nhpb_banner 1__compressed

 Disability benefit programs Missouri.

 Missouri Department of Elementary and Secondary Education’s Division of Vocational Rehabilitation focuses on helping people find a job, train for it, and also retain that employment.
-The agency will offer counseling and guidance, provide help with job-seeking skills and placement.
-Throughout this process the client can continue to access vocational training and transition services.
+The agency will offer counseling and guidance, provide help with job-seeking skills, grants to pay for supplies and placement.
+Throughout this process the client can continue to access vocational training and transition services as well as free grants.
+Find other details on grants for disabled people.

 Assistive Technology supports individuals with disabilities.
 It may help them increase, maintain, or improve functional capabilities and one’s own independence.
 Some of the tools and devices provided may be as simple as a ramp or modified door handle.
 Or some clients may receive items such as voice-controlled computer systems, wheelchairs, prosthetic and orthotic equipment; hearing aids and maybe even home or vehicle modifications.
 Call the Division of Vocational Rehabilitation at 1-877-222-8963.

-Department of Social Services provides cash assistance, financial aid, and other government benefits to income qualified disabled families.
+Department of Social Services in Missouri provides financial help to the disabled.
+The government DSS provides cash assistance, financial aid, and other government benefits to low-income income qualified disabled families.
+The funds can be combined with social security or SSI payments too.
 Some of this is offered as well by the Family Support Division or community action agencies.

 The Missouri Department of Health and Senior Services works with, and oversees individuals, non-profits and companies that provide home-based services to both people with disabilities and older adults.
 There are many benefits that can be offered by this organization.
 As a result of these services, clients may be able to choose to live independently in their homes with the help of support services.